gr1d99/shopping-list/README.md

 # shopping-list

-Is a flask powered web application that allows users to keep track of their shopping items and also allows a user to share the shopping lists with others.
+Is a flask powered web application that allows users to keep track of their shopping items and also allows a user to share the shopping lists with others, this web application also allows you to mark items that you have already

 ## Usage
 > 1. Clone this repo `git clone https://github.com/gr1d99/shopping-list.git`